netless-io/sync-player/README.md

 ## Overview

 - `AtomPlayer`: Abstract class for anything that is playable.
+  - `NativeVideoPlayer`: For native `<video>` element.
   - `VideoPlayer`: For `videojs` supported media.
   - `WhiteboardPlayer`: For [Netless Whiteboard](https://developer.netless.link/javascript-en/home/replay) replay room.
   - `OffsetPlayer`: Add blank offset before an `AtomPlayer`.
   - `SelectionPlayer`: Cherry-pick segments of an `AtomPlayer`.
   - `SyncPlayer`: Play groups of `AtomPlayer`s at the same time with synchronized progress and speed.

 ## Install